rubyworks/indexer/README.md

 <p class="idescription">Indexer gives developers a unified data format for reusable project metadata.</p>

-Indexer defines a *canonical*, detailed and strict, project metadata specification.
+Indexer defines a *canonical*, detailed and strict, project <span class="icategory">metadata</span> specification.
 The strictness of the specification makes the format simple enough for developers to use without an intermediate API.
 Although Indexer also provides a convenience API for working with the specification and its data more loosely when suitable to the usecase.
 Indexer also specifies a stanadard location for canonized metadata to be kept, in a `.index` file.